 Way Of Tao

-Welcome to Way of Tao, where you can explore nature's way of success.
-Just as the seed holds within a blueprint of everything it will become, you too are guided by a profound sense of inner direction.
+Welcome to Way of Tao, a place to explore nature's way of success.
+Just as the seed holds within a blueprint of everything it will become, you are also guided by a profound sense of inner direction.

-There is a rhythm in nature that reveals its cycles of renewal.
-Many people use the free I Ching on this site to ask questions about the outcome of a situation.
-I remind them that this would be like pointing to a tree and asking about it's outcome.
-If you look at it in autumn, the winds are removing it's leaves.
-Come spring, it is filled with tiny new leaves.
+There is a rhythm in nature that reveals endless cycles of renewal.
 We too, are in a cycle of blossoming outwardly and turning within to renew.
-No matter the circumstances, nature brings about change to release us from the past.
+No matter the circumstances, nature brings about change to unmask us to ourselves.